vectordotdev/vector/website/docs/reference/sinks/elasticsearch.md

 ### Template Syntax

 The [`index`](#index) options
-support [Vector's template syntax][docs.configuration#field-interpolation], enabling dynamic values derived from the event's data.
+support [Vector's template syntax][docs.reference.templating], enabling dynamic values derived from the event's data.
 This syntax accepts [strptime specifiers][urls.strptime_specifiers] as well as the `{{ field_name }}` syntax for accessing event fields.
 For example: